lelloc/doc-admin/content/communication-notifications/postmaster-filters.rst

 A postmaster filter consists of one or more conditions that must be met in order for the defined actions to be executed on the email.
 Filter conditions can be defined for specific mail header entries or for strings in the mail body.

-Search header field
+Search header field … for value
+   Select a mail header or an ``X-OTRS`` header from the first drop-down list, and enter a value as search term for the selected mail header to the second field.
+Even regular expressions can be used for extended pattern matching.

    A list of mail header entries can be found in `RFC5322 <https://tools.ietf.org/html/rfc5322>`_.
 It is also possible to define ``X-OTRS`` headers as filter condition.
 The different ``X-OTRS`` headers and their meaning are the following:

    ``X-OTRS-AttachmentCount``
       This contains as value the number of attachments which are contained in the email (e.g. *0* for mails without attachments).

    ``X-OTRS-AttachmentExists``
-      Depending on whether attachments are included in the email this ``X-OTRS`` header is set to *yes*, or it has a *no* value if no attachments are included.
+      Depending on whether attachments are included in the email this ``X-OTRS`` header is set to ``yes``, or it has a ``no`` value if no attachments are included.

    ``X-OTRS-BodyDecrypted``
       If the incoming mail was encrypted, it is possible to add a search term to look for the body of the incoming encrypted mail.